×

 • Local currency at constant prices > Aggregate indicators > GDP per capita > Constant LCU: GDP per capita is gross domestic product divided by midyear population.
 GDP at purchaser's prices is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data are in constant local currency.

-• Local currency at constant prices > Expenditure on GDP > Exports > Goods and services: Exports of goods and services represent the value of all goods and other market services provided to the rest of the world.
+• Local currency at constant prices > Expenditure on GDP > Imports > Goods and services: Imports of goods and services represent the value of all goods and other market services received from the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
 They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.
 Data are in constant local currency."

-• Local currency at current prices > Expenditure on GDP > Final > Consumption expenditure > Cu: Final consumption expenditure (formerly total consumption) is the sum of household final consumption expenditure (private consumption) and general government final consumption expenditure (general government consumption).
+• Local currency at current prices > Expenditure on GDP > Final > Consumption expenditure > Etc: Final consumption expenditure (formerly total consumption) is the sum of household final consumption expenditure (formerly private consumption) and general government final consumption expenditure (formerly general government consumption).
+This estimate includes any statistical discrepancy in the use of resources relative to the supply of resources.
 Data are in current local currency.

-• Local currency at current prices > Expenditure on GDP > Imports > Goods and services > Cu: Imports of goods and services represent the value of all goods and other market services received from the rest of the world.
+• Shares of GDP and other > Exports > Goods and services > % of GDP: Exports of goods and services represent the value of all goods and other market services provided to the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
-They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.
-Data are in current local currency."
+They exclude compensation of employees and investment income (formerly called factor services) and transfer payments."

 • Shares of GDP and other > General government final > Consumption expenditure > % of GDP: General government final consumption expenditure (formerly general government consumption) includes all government current expenditures for purchases of goods and services (including compensation of employees).
 It also includes most expenditures on national defense and security, but excludes government military expenditures that are part of government capital formation."